montessa-young/sprint0schoolvalues/README.md

 ## Introduction to Key Staff
 *Add photographs and short biographies for staff that will be working with this cohort.*

-## Who to ask for help at Lambda School
+## Who to Ask for Help at Lambda School
 Who you ask for help depends on what type of question you have.
 A great starting point for most questions is your project manager.
 If you have an instructional question posting in your course help channel in Slack would be appropriate.
 If you have a non-instructional question using the /frontdesk command in Slack to submit a question to student services would get you an answer.

 ## How to Ask for Help at Lambda School